fastlane/fastlane/README.md

 *All Items* and search for 'itunesconnect.apple.com'.

 ### Use environment variables
-You can use the following environment variables:
+You can use the following environment variables to use a specific account instead of the one stored in the keychain:

     DELIVER_USER
     DELIVER_PASSWORD